srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/cots_ue/source/index.rst

 	- Razer Blade Stealth running Ubuntu 18.04
 	- B200 mini USRP
-	- Song Xperia XA with a Sysmocom USIM
+	- Sony Xperia XA with a Sysmocom USIM

 The following photo shows the real world implementation of the equipment for this use case: